calvogeorge/UFOs/README.md

 Users will be able to use as many, or as little of the filters parameters so they can dig thru the data how they like and arrive to the conclusion: Are we alone in the universe?

 ## Results
-To display the results, we have deployed the web app using github pages, to visit site [click here](https://calvogeorge.github.io/UFOs/),  where the webapp as show on the image below will load.
+To display the results, we have deployed the web app using github pages, to visit the site [click here](https://calvogeorge.github.io/UFOs/),  where the webapp as show on the image below will load.

 ##### Image 1
 ![Webapp Screenshoot](https://github.com/calvogeorge/UFOs/blob/41d180f0bbe65ae281e688f85a81763e74f1915a/webapp_screenshoot.png)